 In our schedule, remember that when measuring the angular separation between two celestial objects, your clenched fist held at arm's length measures roughly 10-degrees.
 Here, we present a schedule below which provides some of the best planet viewing times as well directing you as to where to look to see them.

 Joe Rao serves as an instructor and guest lecturer at New York's Hayden Planetarium.
-He writes about astronomy for Natural History magazine, the Farmers' Almanac and other publications, and he is also an on-camera meteorologist for Fios1 News in Rye Brook, NY.
+He writes about astronomy for Natural History magazine, the Farmer's Almanac and other publications, and he is also an on-camera meteorologist for Verizon Fios1 News, based in Rye Brook, NY